fredcheng02/Math-Stats-TeX/README.md

 ### Math-Stats-TeX
-TeX files for math and stats notes, pushed from Overleaf
+TeX files for math and stats notes, pulled from Overleaf